 What is Leapfrogging

-Fortunately for the region, a time machine is not required to make the right choices.
 As a “late adopter” we get to learn from more developed regions such as Europe, North America, and even Asia.
 All providing diverse insight on Open Banking.
-This allows the MENA to leapfrog into full blown Open Banking adoption.
+This allows the MENA to leapfrog into full-blown Open Banking adoption.
 Leapfrogging is a notion that originated in the realm of industrial organization and economic growth and is now utilized in many disciplines of economics and business.
 The underlying notion behind the concept of leapfrogging is using previous experiences and knowledge to discover the most effective way to utilize resources and approach a plan.
 Resulting in an optimal path for planning and development, creating a shortcut to success.
 By leapfrogging, the MENA region does not need to go through a trial-and-error phase.
-Instead through market research and analyses of prior implementation and case studies, the ecosystem leaders such as regulators, banks & fintechs can analyze the best approach for their respective market.
+Instead through market research and analyses of prior implementation and case studies, the ecosystem leaders such as regulators, banks & fintechs can analyze the best approach for their respective markets.

 Technology can also benefit greatly from the effects of leapfrogging.
-Typically, with new technology there are multiple different phases, testing and updates months before and even after it has gone live.
+Typically, with new technology, there are multiple different phases, testing, and updates months before and even after it has gone live.
 Developers are constantly troubleshooting issues with new technology regardless of how well it has been tested.
 Solely because going live with a new product or service means you have a much wider pool of different users with different situations.
-However, with using technology that has been trialed and tested vigorously in much larger markets such as Europe, developers in MENA can skip past all the prior iterations of a technology while creating the infrastructure and directly go to the most recent version.
+However, by using technology that has been trialed and tested vigorously in much larger markets such as Europe, developers in MENA can skip past all the prior iterations of technology while creating the infrastructure and directly go to the most recent version.